juanje/toolbox/test/system/README.md

 ## Dependencies

-These tests use a few standard libraries for BATS which help with clarity and consistency.
+Running the tests requites that `bats`, `podman`, and `skopeo` are installed on your system.
+Additionally these tests use a few libraries for BATS.
 In order to use it you need to download them to the `libs`
 directory:

 ```